 1.1.
 Introduction.
-It is by now well known, and vastly discussed and extended, that to every semi-simple Lie algebra $\mathfrak{g}$ and representation $\rho$ thereof corresponds a knot invariant $Z{\mathfrak{g},\rho}$ .
-They can be defined in various ways; often the definition involves sophisticated algebra and the repeated uttering of phrases such as "quantum groups" and "Yang Baxter equations". $Z{\mathfrak{g},\rho}$ is typically called "the quantum invariant corresponding to $\mathfrak{g}$ and $\rho$ ".
+It is by now well known, and vastly discussed and extended, that to every semi-simple Lie algebra \mathfrak{g} and representation ρ thereof corresponds a knot invariant $Z{\mathfrak{g},\rho}$.
+These can be defined in various ways; often the definition involves sophisticated algebra and the repeated uttering of phrases such as "quantum groups" and "Yang Baxter equations". $Z{\mathfrak{g},\rho}$ is typically called "the quantum invariant corresponding to \mathfrak{g} and ρ ".

-The primary topic of our proposed workshop is being honest about the domain space of quantum invariants: it isn't really knots, but "virtual knots".
-Virtual knots can be thought of as knots in thickened surfaces under an equivalence relation called "stabilization" (see ahead).
+The primary topic of our proposed workshop is being honest about the domain space of quantum invariants: it isn't knots, but very nearly "virtual knots" (more below).
+Virtual knots can be thought of as knots in thickened surfaces under an equivalence relation called "stabilization".
 The result is an object that is well-suited to combinatorial and topological investigations.
 The intrinsic combinatorial structures of virtual knots provide new insights into quantum invariants.
 The connections between these combinatorial insights and their algebraic and topological meaning for classical knot theory are just beginning to be developed.